emanvidmaker/emanvidmaker/README.md

 Email: emanvidmaker@gmail.com

 I am a student game developer from Puerto Rico.
-🔭 I work on Unity and C# with Python on the side.
+🔭 I work with Unity and C#
 🌱 I’m currently learning javascript and Web develeopment.
 On the future I aspire to create a video game studio in Puerto Rico to help its economy.
 I’m looking to collaborate on Video Game Projects.